JDarwind/PortableConfigurationManager/README.md

 Simple but powerful configuration managment library written in php

 ## Disclaimer
-THis is an alpha version of the library.
+This is an alpha version of the library.
 I do not take any responsibility for damages to persons and third party cores deriving from the use of this library

 ## Features